willhk10/BasicCAD/README.md

 <img src="Pictures/Yes/BaseEngineering.png" alt="alt text" width="400" height="400">

 ## ***Description***
+This part was a rectangle (200 x 120 mm) that was extruded 8mm, with 6 10mm wide holes spread evenly across the face of the part.
+There was also a 25mm center hole.
+## ***Reflection***
 This was actually a lot easier than I thought it was.
 I thought that it would be hard on OnShape due to the change of platform, but i got used to it very quickly.
-This part was a rectangle that was extruded 8mm, with 6 holes spread evenly across the face of the part.

 ---